We've been waiting a lifetime for things to get back to normal and finally there is light at the end of the tunnel.

 Scan and go!

-QR codes will quickly become the everyday norm and you’ll want to be prepared for this, for when we’re allowed out again!
+QR codes will quickly become the everyday norm and you’ll want to be prepared for this, now that we’re allowed out again!
 Your phone cameras are useful for more than just taking snaps of the dog…

 If you’re currently working with a brick of a phone and don’t want to be embarrassed when you whip it out to scan QR codes, you’re in luck – we’ve got top deals on the very best mobiles out there!